BTech Mechanical Engineering: Course Fees, Admission 2025, Syllabus, Top Colleges, Career Scope

 Having said that, top colleges like the IITs, NITs, and IIITs, along with other colleges require valid entrance exam scores for admission.
 So, it is better if you work hard and give the entrance test and end up getting excellent marks to keep both the options for admission open.
 Rest, the choice is completely yours.

-The entrance exam for the B Tech Mechanical Engineering course is very competitive given the popularity and demand of the engineering specialisation among students.
-Top colleges often witness a large number of applications every year, with relatively limited seats, making the admission cutoffs quite high.
+The entrance exam for the B Tech Mechanical Engineering is competitive.
+Top colleges receive a large number of applications every year with relatively limited seats, making the admission cutoffs quite high.
 So, you need to prepare really well to score outstanding marks and rank in the exam to get into top colleges, including the IITs and NITs.

 |